nikhilm/uvbook/source/multiple.rst

 It is possible to use multiple event loops in the same thread.
 But this usually makes no sense since the `uv_run()` call of one loop will block and stop the other loop from running at all.
-With a careful combination of `uv_run_once()` you could do some really fun things though.
+With a careful combination of `uv_run(loop, UV_RUN_ONCE)` you could do some really fun things though.

 Modality
 --------